Richard1688Sun/ARM32CPU/README.md

 |             `w_en1`             |    memory     |   regfile   |           enable writeback to regfile at port 1            |
 |           `mem_w_en`            |    memory     |     ram     |                    enable memory write                     |
 |           `w_en_ldr`            | ldr_writeback |   regfile   |          enable writeback to regfile for LDR port          |

+## Instruction Queue:
+Used to queue fetched instructions while the CPU is stalling.
+Necessary since the fetching process cannot be stalled, hence we will loose fetched instruction when the CPU is stalling.

+**Attributes**
+- 2 stage queue
+- always moves instructions along the queue
+  - overflowing the queue will loose the first instruction
+- `is_empty` indicates that the queue is empty can we can begin taking instructions from the `fetch_wait` stage again

 ## Stages